Connect shaft-mcp

 web-pom-fluent-test | Inspect the page with browser DOM/screenshot tools, create or extend Page Object classes, and write fluent SHAFT actions and assertions. | The headless GUI test passes and page object methods are reusable. |

-web-locator-refactor | Replace brittle locators with SHAFT smart locators, ARIA locators, SHAFT.GUI.Locator, or stable Selenium By locators. | Affected tests pass without @FindBy, PageFactory, or absolute XPath. |
+web-locator-refactor | Replace brittle locators with SHAFT smart locators, ARIA locators, or stable SHAFT.GUI.Locator.* locators. | Affected tests pass without @FindBy, PageFactory, or absolute XPath. |

-web-capture-to-pom | Record with Capture, generate WebDriver replay snippets, then move stable locators and actions into existing page objects. | Replay-derived code is integrated instead of pasted as a generic generated class. |
+web-capture-to-pom | Record with Capture, generate WebDriver or Playwright replay snippets, then use the returned deterministic POM guidance to move stable locators and actions into existing page objects. | Replay-derived code is integrated instead of pasted as a generic generated class. |

 web-playwright-pom-fluent-test | Use playwright_* browser and element tools to inspect the page, then write fluent SHAFT.GUI.Playwright page objects and tests. | The Playwright test compiles and follows the existing project backend. |

-web-playwright-record-replay | Record Playwright MCP actions, generate replay snippets, and move stable actions into Playwright page methods. | The replay code is reviewed, guarded, and inserted into Playwright classes. |
+web-playwright-record-replay | Record Playwright MCP actions, generate replay snippets, review the returned Capture report/review metadata, and move stable actions into Playwright page methods. | The replay code is reviewed, guarded, and inserted into Playwright classes. |

-mobile-native-appium | Inspect contexts and accessibility trees, prefer accessibility ids/Appium locators, and create mobile page objects plus TestNG tests. | The native mobile test compiles; any unavailable device/cloud run is reported. |
+mobile-native-appium | Inspect contexts and accessibility trees, prefer accessibility ids through SHAFT.GUI.Locator.*, and create mobile page objects plus TestNG tests. | The native mobile test compiles; any unavailable device/cloud run is reported. |

-mobile-record-replay | Record mobile actions through MCP, generate code blocks, and move them into mobile page methods. | The replay code is reviewed, guarded, and inserted into the right classes. |
+mobile-record-replay | Record mobile actions through MCP, generate replay, ranked locator inventory, Page Object draft, and record-at-target blocks, then move them into mobile page methods. | The replay code is reviewed, guarded, and inserted into the right classes. |

 failure-doctor-analysis | Analyze Allure results with Doctor and separate product defects, test defects, and infrastructure issues. | The first actionable failure and next validation step are reported. |